-The recent detection of gravitational waves (GWs) by LIGO [1]/Virgo [2] (LVC) collaboration from two binary neutron star (BNS) merger event named GW170817 [3, 4] and GW190425 [5] has ushered in a new light for constraining the equation of state (EOS) of neutron stars (NSs) [4, 6, 7].
+The recent detection of gravitational waves (GWs) by LIGO [1]/Virgo [2] (LVC) collaboration from two binary neutron star (BNS) merger event named GW170817 [3,4] and GW190425 [5] has ushered in a new light for constraining the equation of state (EOS) of neutron stars (NSs) [4,6,7].
 The tidally deformed components of a BNS merger in their late inspiral phase leave a detectable imprint on the emitted GW signals.
 These imprints depend on the EOS of neutron stars [8-11].
 The measurement of the tidal deformability associated with these observations, therefore, provides direct information about the equation of state of the NS [8-11].
 Thus, one can use this imprint to study the properties of dense matter far from the nuclear saturation density.
-The tidal deformability of an NS does not only depend on the EOS of the matter inside the star but also on the fluid nature of the matter, and the symmetry of space-time [12- 15].
+The tidal deformability of an NS does not only depend on the EOS of the matter inside the star but also on the fluid nature of the matter [12-16].
 Therefore, the information contained in the tidal deformability is very rich.
 Apart from GWs, other types of astrophysical observations also have supplied complementary constraints on the properties of NSs.
-Spacebased mission led by Neutron Star Interior Composition ExploreR (NICER) collaboration has already presented a quite precise measurement of mass and radius of PSR J0030+0451 [16, 17] and PSR J0740+6620 [18, 19] using pulse-profile modeling.
-Additionally, observations of massive pulsars [20-22] by radio telescopes provide important insights on the high-density part of the NS EOS.
-All of these measurements of NS macroscopic properties, such as mass (M), radius (R), and tidal deformability (λ) , lead us to the EOS which is the same for all the NSs present in the universe.
+Space-based mission led by Neutron Star Interior Composition ExploreR (NICER) collaboration has already presented a quite precise measurement of mass and radius of PSR J0030 + 0451 [17,18] and PSR J0740 + 6620 [19,20] using pulse-profile modeling.
+Additionally, observations of massive pulsars [21-23] by radio telescopes provide important insights on the high-density part of the NS EOS.
+All of these measurements of NS macroscopic properties, such as mass (M), radius (R), and tidal deformability (λ), lead us to the EOS which is the same for all the NSs present in the universe.

 To measure these macroscopic properties, the waveform models have been constructed under the approximation of circular orbits.
 Theoretically, it is expected that BNSs get circularized by the time it enters the observable band.
 Even if it retains some eccentricity, it is expected to be small.
-The measurement of the eccentricities in the observed systems is consistent with such expectations [23, 24].
+The measurement of the eccentricities in the observed systems is consistent with such expectations [24,25].
 For these reasons tidal interactions in BNSs got attention primarily for the circular orbit.
 In Ref.
 [8], for the first time, the impact of the tidal deformability on the emitted GW from a circular orbit binary was calculated.
-Then, these results were extended, taking considerations of higher post-Newtonian corrections [25-29].
+Then, these results were extended, taking considerations of higher post-Newtonian corrections [26-30].
 The initial works primarily focused on the impact of the static tides.
-However, these were also extended to address the dynamic tides and resonant excitations [8, 30-33].
-In Ref.
-[34-37], the impact of the spin of NSs has been explored.
-The proposed 3rd generation (3G) GW detectors.
-Einstein Telescope (ET) and Cosmic Explorer (CE) will have a higher sensitivity than current detectors, which will result in higher signal-to-noise ratio (SNR) for BNSs [38, 39].
-In light of that, these effects are being explored for observational purposes.
-In Ref.
-[40-43], the tidal interactions in the presence of eccentricities have also been explored in a very general setting.
-These works primarily focused on numerically studying the properties of this interaction and computing resonant excitations.
+However, these were also extended to address the dynamic tides and